PaddlePaddle/Paddle/paddle/framework/net_design.md

 ```

 Network is designed as the container of operators, to make it more extendable,
-we decompling it from the related variable resources.
+we decoupling it from the related variable resources.

-A `scope` is provided to `Run` so that the network structure can be reused
-in different scopes.
+`Run(Scope* scope)` takes the scope as a argument so that it can run in different scopes.

 Finally, `NetworkBase` can be used as followed